 Although awareness efforts are year-round, Infantile Spasms Awareness Week (ISAW) is held annually on December 1-7.
-During ISAW 2017, the Infantile Spasms Action Network (ISAN)– a collaborative network, convened by the Child Neurology Foundation and comprised of 24 national and international entities focused on raising awareness for IS–proudly presented the STOP Infantile Spasms mnemonic.
+During ISAW 2017, the Infantile Spasms Action Network (ISAN) introduced the STOP Infantile Spasms mnemonic.

 This helpful mnemonic tool – an easily remembered acronym—is STOP Infantile Spasms: